edbeard/ChemSchematicResolver/README.md

     conda activate <my_env>

-There are two ways to complete the installation, via the anaconda cloud, and from source.
+There are two ways to continue the installation - via the anaconda cloud, and from source.

 ### Option 1 - Installation via anaconda

+*Please note that the following option will not work until release.*

-We recommend the installation of ChemSchematicResolver through the [anaconda cloud](https://docs.conda.io/en/latest).
+We recommend the installation of ChemSchematicResolver through the anaconda cloud.

 Simply type:

     conda install -c edbeard chemschematicresolver

 This command installs ChemSchematicResolver and all it's dependencies from the author's channel.
-This includes [pyosra](https://github.com/edbeard/pyosra), the Python wrapper for the OSRA toolkit, and [ChemDataExtracor-CSR](https://github.com/edbeard/chemdataextractor-csr), the bespoke version of ChemDataExtractor containing diagram parsers.
+This includes [pyosra](https://github.com/edbeard/pyosra), the Python wrapper for the OSRA toolkit, and [ChemDataExtractor-CSR](https://github.com/edbeard/chemdataextractor-csr), the bespoke version of ChemDataExtractor containing diagram parsers.

 *This method of installation is currently supported on linux machines only*